oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

                 oro_calendar_remove_action: ~
 ```

-Developer can define attributes:
+Developer may define attributes:
 - **Label** shows action name into menu (required).
 - **Position** define place of action in context menu.
 - **Module** consists js module that performs action into browser.
-If developer does not provide module parameter then
+If the developer does not provide the "module"
- context menu don't have this action (required).
+ attribute, the context menu will not contain this action.
 - **Template** provides twig template that replace standard item template, for example:
 ``` twig
 <li{{ oro_menu.attributes(itemAttributes) }}>